Chemaclass/chemaclass.com/content/readings/2016-05-01-clean-code.md

 - Avoid acronyms and avoid confusing names, which may bring anyone who reads the code to the wrong conclusions.
 - Use names that reflect the system domain, the context, and the problems that must be solved.

-### Functions
+#### Chapter 3: Functions

-- The method should be easy to read and understand.
+- Methods should be easy to read and understand.
-- The method should convey its intention.
+- Methods should convey its intention.
-- The methods should be small.
+- Methods should be small.
 - They must have up to 20 lines.
 - Methods should only do one thing.
 - You should use names with words that say what it really does.
 - The optimal number of parameters of a method is zero, after one and two.
-- Three should be avoided, but if you think it should be used, have a good justification.
+- Three should be avoided, but if you think it should be used, have a justification.
-- Parameters of the `boolean` type as a parameter already clearly states that it does more than one thing.
+- `Boolean` type as a parameter already states that it does more than one thing.
 - Avoid duplication.

-### Comments
+#### Chapter 4: Comments

-- One of the most common reasons for the comments is because the code is bad.
+- One of the common reasons for comments is because the code is bad.
 - If you're thinking about writing a comment, then the code should be refactored.
 - Comments do not save a bad code.
 - Try to explain what the code causes happening.
 - Comments can be useful when placed in certain places.
-- Create method names and informative variables instead of explaining the code with comments.
+- Don't explain your code with comments.
+Use informative vars/method names.
-- Comments can be used to express the importance of certain points in the code.
+- Comments can be used to express the importance of certain points.
-- The best comment is one that needs to be written because your code already explained.
 - Do not write comments with redundant, useless, or false information.
-- They should not be used to indicate who changed or why for that already exists in versioning.
+- They shouldn't be used to indicate who changed or why, use versioning.
 - Don't comment code that will not be used.
-Remove it instead, because it just pollutes the code.
+Remove it instead.

-#### Formatting
+#### Chapter 5: Formatting

 - Formatting should indicate things of importance since it is a developer of communication form.
 - A messy code is hard to read.